yang2076/Automated_parameter_assignment/README.md

 # Automated Parameter Assignment for AMOEBA+ Model

 ## Introduction
-This program (`lAssignAMOEBAplusPRM.py`), together with others, is designed to automatically assign the bonded and nonbonded parameters for the AMOEBA and AMOEBA+ models, based on chemical pattern matching.
+This program (`lAssignAMOEBAplusPRM.py`) is designed to automatically assign the bonded and nonbonded parameters for the AMOEBA and AMOEBA+ models, based on chemical pattern matching.
 Here we will use phenol as an example (files can be found in example folder)

+* !!
+If you don't have `pybel` and `numpy` in your python environment, please have them installed before you proceed.

 ### Bonded terms